Things to Do at Golf Tournaments: Fun Ideas for Players and Guests

 • Sponsor tents at the turn with samples, photo ops, and quick donation QR codes

-Place 1–3 staffed stations on wide tee boxes (par 3s or 5s).
+Place 1 to 3 staffed stations on wide tee boxes (par 3s or 5s).
 Offer a pay-to-advance toss, pro tee upgrade, or raffle table.
 Keep transactions tap/QR-based and under 30 seconds per group to avoid bottlenecks.

 Food and beverage tasting stations